 When you refinance a student loan, it means that a lender will pay off your current loan balances.
 In return, you get a new loan—which may or may not have a lower interest rate.
-If your current lender is doing the refinancing, you’ll still have a new loan with them.
+If your current lender is doing the refinancing, you’ll still get a new loan with them.

 - How responsible have you been?
 What’s your record of on-time payments?